-Active transportation refers to human-powered transportation, such as walking, cycling, using a wheelchair, in-line skating, or skateboarding.
+Active transportation refers to human-powered transportation, such as walking, biking, using a wheelchair, in-line skating, or skateboarding.
 It is a critical component in developing and implementing sustainable community strategies, reducing greenhouse gas emissions, increasing public health and making the six-county Sacramento region a more enjoyable place to live, work and play.
-As of 2015, the Sacramento region is home to over 480 miles of multi-use paths, 1,100 miles of bike lanes, and 300 miles of bike routes — all of which are used for transportation and recreational purposes.

 SACOG provides planning support and a forum for coordination among the region’s public transit operators.
 Several projects and ongoing activities are underway to help plan and operate transit services to meet the region’s needs.